-1.6.6 How does computeMatrix handle overlapping genome regions?
+1.6.7 How does computeMatrix handle overlapping genome regions?

-If the bed file supplied to tools/computeMatrix contains regions that overlap, computeMatrix will report those regions and issue warnings, but they will just be taken as is.
+If the BED file supplied to tools/computeMatrix contains regions that overlap, the tool will report those regions and issue warnings, but they will just be taken as is.
 If you would like to prevent this, then clean the BED file before using computeMatrix.
 There are several methods for modifying your BED file.

 Let's say your file looks like this:

-'''

-$ cat testBed.bed

-chr1

-1.0

-20

-region1
+\$ cat te stBed.bed

-chr1
+chr1 10 20 region1

-7

-15

-region2

-chr1
+chr1 7 15 region2

-18

-29

-region3

-chr1
+chr1 18 29 region3

-35

-40

-region4

-chr1
+chr1 35 40 region4

-10

-2.0

-region1Duplicate
+chr1 10 20 region1Duplicate

-'''